Package 'tximeta'

 Details

-Most of the code in tximeta works to add metadata and transcript ranges when the quantification was performed with Salmon.
-However, tximeta can be used with any quantification type that is supported by tximport, where it will return an non-ranged SummarizedExperiment.
+Most of the code in tximeta works to add metadata and transcript ranges when the quantification was performed with salmon or related tools.
+However, tximeta can be used with any quantification type that is supported by tximport::tximport(), where it will return an non-ranged SummarizedExperiment.
+For other quantification tools see also the customMetaInfo argument below.
+This behavior can also be triggered with skipMeta=TRUE.

-tximeta performs a lookup of the hashed digest of the index (stored in an auxilary information directory of the Salmon output) against a database of known transcriptomes, which lives within the tximeta package and is continually updated on Bioconductor's release schedule.
-In addition, tximeta performs a lookup of the digest against a locally stored table of linkedTxome's (see link{makeLinkedTxome}).
-If tximeta detects a match, it will automatically populate, e.g. the transcript locations, the transcriptome release, the genome with correct chromosome lengths, etc. It allows for automatic and correct summarization of transcript-level quantifications to the gene-level via summarizeToGene without the need to manually build a tx2gene table.
+tximeta performs a lookup of the digest (or hash value) of the index stored in an auxilary information directory of the quantification tool's output against a database of known transcriptomes, which is stored within the tximeta package (extdata/hashtable.csv) and is continually updated to match Ensembl and GENCODE releases, with updates pushed to Bioconductor current release branch.
+In addition, tximeta performs a lookup of the digest against a locally stored table of linkedTxome references, see makeLinkedTxome().
+If tximeta detects a match in either source, it will automatically populate the transcript locations, the transcriptome release, the genome with correct chromosome lengths, and connect the SE object to locally cached derived metadata. tximeta also facilitates automatic summarization of transcript-level quantifications to the gene-level via summarizeToGene`` without the need to manually build the correct tx2gene' table for the reference used for indexing.

 Value